Medicaid & CHIP

 It depends on the state you live in.

 Generally yes, as long as you qualify to use the Marketplace.
 Most people whose incomes are just above the level to qualify for Medicaid can pay very low premiums and out-of-pocket costs for private health insurance through the Marketplace.
-Find out if you’ll qualify for savings.
+Check if you’ll qualify for savings.

-A Marketplace insurance plan would cost more than Medicaid and usually wouldn’t offer more coverage or benefits.
-If you qualify for Medicaid, you aren’t eligible for savings on Marketplace insurance.
+A Marketplace health plan would cost more than Medicaid and usually wouldn’t offer more coverage or benefits.
+If you qualify for Medicaid, you aren’t eligible for savings on a Marketplace plan.
 You’d have to pay full price for a plan.

 Some limited types of Medicaid coverage pay only for: